MoCrespo/MoCrespo/README.md

 ### 👨🏻‍💻  Language and tools
-- python
+- Python
-- javascript
+- Typescript
-- git
+- Git
-- react.js
+- Node.js
-- scss
+- PostgreSQL
-- mongoDB
+- MongoDB
-- nodeJS
+- Express
-- expressJS
+- circleci
 <!---
 MoCrespo/MoCrespo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.